MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 ### Keyboard filter overview

-The [Keyboard Filter](/windows-hardware/customize/enterprise/keyboardfilter) enables controls that you can use to suppress undesireable key presses or key combinations.
-Normally, a customer can alter the operation of a device by using certain key combinations like Ctrl+Alt+Delete, Ctrl+Shift+Tab, Alt+F4, etc. The Keyboard filter will prevent users from using these key combinations, which is helpful if your device is intended for a dedicated purpose.
+The [Keyboard Filter](/windows-hardware/customize/enterprise/keyboardfilter) enables controls that you can use to suppress undesirable key presses or key combinations.
+Normally, a customer can alter the operation of a device by using certain key combinations like Ctrl+Alt+Delete, Ctrl+Shift+Tab, Alt+F4, etc. The Keyboard filter prevents users from using these key combinations, which is helpful if your device is intended for a dedicated purpose.

 The Keyboard Filter feature works with physical keyboards, the Windows on-screen keyboard, and the touch keyboard.
 Keyboard Filter also detects dynamic layout changes, such as switching from one language set to another, and continues to suppress keys correctly, even if the location of suppressed keys has changed on the keyboard layout.